tlml/starter-hugo-academic/content/home/research_interests.md

   flip_alt_rows: false
 ---

 My primary research interests lie in the Solar Energetic Particles (SEPs).
 SEPs are fast electrons and charged ions that we observe during solar eruptions.
-Their origin is, after several decades of research, still being debated.
-The SEPs are also a part of Space Weather research, which concentrates on the phenomena in space that can have an effect on us humans.
-The fast charged particles can penetrate human tissue and electronic instruments, and thus constitute a serious risk to the space endeavours of the human kind.
+Their origin is, after several decades of research, still being debated .